Oaxaca, in a word, is magical!

 I lived in this state for several months… and now I’m going to help you live your best Oaxaca travel life!

-This state has it all: ahhh-mazing Mexican food, rich indigenous history, gorgeous beaches, colorful festivals, pre-hispanic archeological sites, locally-made mezcal, beautiful nature, colonial architecture, artisan communities — and did I mention the food!?
+This state has it all: ahhh-mazing Mexican food, rich indigenous history, gorgeous beaches, colorful festivals like Day of the Dead, pre-hispanic archeological sites, locally-made mezcal, beautiful nature, colonial architecture, artisan communities — and did I mention the Oaxacan food!?

 Oaxaca City’s temperate climate means this city is basically a year-round destination!
 The crowds appear in late-October for Day of the Dead and linger through March.

 As a general rule, the best times to visit Oaxaca are from April-May and September-November The spring and fall seasons tend to have fewer tourists and moderate temperatures.